UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_02.md

 a public repository having a template `README.md` file, take the following steps:

 1. Enter the name of your project repository.
-In the example below, we use `canadian_languages`.
+In our example, we use `canadian_languages`.
 2. Most repositories follow a similar naming convention involving only lowercase letter words separated by either underscores or hyphens.
 3. Choose an option for the privacy of your repository.
-4. Select `Add a README file` This creates a placeholder `README.md` file in your repository’s root folder, which makes it possible to clone the repository to your computer directly.
+4. Select the option `Add a README file`.
+This creates a placeholder `README.md` file in your repository’s root folder, which makes it possible to clone the repository to your computer directly.
 5. When you are happy with your repository name and configuration, click on the green `Create Repository` button.

 That's it!
 Now let's clone it to get a local copy on your computer.